ambossIconambossIcon

 Pathophysiology [2]

-4 D's of botulism: Dysarthria, Diplopia, Dysphagia, and Dyspnea.
+Five D's of botulism: Dysarthria, Diplopia, Dysphagia, Dyspnea, and Descending paralysis.

 Icon of a lock